Gobi1616/School_District_Analysis/README.md

   - Scores by school type:
       - Finally a solution that group schools based on school type (Charter vs. District) was created.

+    In reviewing the last summary on School Types, this data change also affected the passing percentages that compared charter and district schools.
+Fortunately, it did not affect the average scores for these two school types.
+Removing the scores resulted in a reduction in charter school's passing percentages.
+Before the data change, charter schools had very high passing percentages: 94% passing math, 97% passing reading, 90% overall passing.
+After the data change, charter schools now have a 90% passing math, 93% passing reading, 87% overall passing.
+On the plus side, these rates are still far superior when compared to district schools.

         A table of Scores by School Type looks as follows:

         ![image](https://user-images.githubusercontent.com/82549869/119229135-78631000-bae4-11eb-810f-c298f8bf8b70.png)